ART & ORGANISM

 What can we learn from artifacts?

-What can we infer about the artist’s state of mind?
+What can we infer about the the state of mind of the creator of a work of art ?
+Our deep appreciation of objects, the creator of which we are totally ignorant, implies that might not be important.
+Was the work done intentionally to make it “special” in some way that appeals to our aesthetic sensibilities?
+Or an artifact–a by-product–of a process that had other intentions.
+Why do we care?
 Indeed, are we even aware of our own motives for actions?
-A leading idea is that we can look into our own minds (and thereby infer the thoughts of others) That is, “we ascribe mental states to other persons and how we use the states to explain and predict the actions of those other people.”
+One leading idea is that we can look into our own minds (and thereby infer the thoughts of others) That is, “we ascribe mental states to other persons and how we use the states to explain and predict the actions of those other people,” and maybe even ourselves in the originating context.
 See: “Theory of Mind”.

-Paleolithic art, especially cave art, is amongst the most dramatic of artifacts: what inferences about the “artist’s” state of mind can be supported by what we find?
+Paleolithic art, especially cave art, is amongst the most dramatic of artifacts–or was it intentional art? : what inferences about the “artist’s” state of mind can be supported by what we find?

 Art as it is considered in A&O is for us a unique constellation of cognitive traits that has developmental and adaptive significance.
 Our working hypothesis is that art helps us cope with potential challenges to meeting our needs (“stressors”) as individuals within our lives and as a species considering our evolutionary history.